mishravivek-ms/learn-mcp-java/00_PROJECT_SETUP.md

 - [ ] Extension Pack for Java active in VS Code
 - [ ] Quarkus CLI installed
 - [ ] Docker Desktop installed and running
+- [ ] Ollama installed with llama3.2 model
 - [ ] Basic understanding of MCP concepts

 ## What is Model Context Protocol (MCP)?